Keyboard shortcuts

 • Storage Format: Apache Parquet with Zstd compression

-• Protocols: MQTT, Kafka, MCP (Model Context Protocol)
+• Protocols: MQTT, Kafka, Webhooks, MCP (Model Context Protocol)

 • Crypto: Ed25519 license verification, TLS 1.3 transport